VolodymyrYevdoshenko/FooBarServiceTracker/README.md

  Deployment of application:

 * Create a SQL server database or use existing and add table Services.
 See Services.sql in the root folder for example.
-* Put connection string of DB to the appsettings.json file in ìServiceDbContextî sections.
+* Put connection string of DB to the appsettings.json file in ‚ÄúServiceDbContext‚Äù sections.

-* To run the application:
+ To run the application:
-- Run command ìdotnet runî in command line inside API folder.
+- Run command ‚Äúdotnet run‚Äù in command line inside API folder.
 - Run docker container using dockerfile from API.

 * Go to https://localhost:7032/swagger/index.html to use API via Swagger.